The Gambling Law Review: Czech Republic

 There are quite a few interpretational issues with respect to the Gambling Act and especially gambling advertising (use of trademarks, sponsorships, etc.).
 We are hoping that the Ministry or Customs will decide to issue some additional guidelines that would help gambling operators navigate through the interpretative issues, especially with respect to advertising.

 Furthermore, the Gambling Act does not expressly provide any e-sports or social gaming provisions.
 Nonetheless, the legal definition of a game of chance under the Gambling Act is quite wide and may even include e-sports.
-This issue has not yet been addressed by either the Ministry or the courts of law.
+This issue has not yet been addressed by either the Ministry or the courts of law, although Czech gambling operators have already started to offer e-sports betting.

 2 See Section 1 of the previously applicable Act No. 202/1990 on Lotteries and Other Like Games.